“MOooooom, I can’t find my library books.”

 This question allows us to stop and consider the reasons for the meltdown before we react.

-In the case of my daughter, she was probably worried she’d get in trouble.
+In the case of my daughter, she was could have been:

 Are those reasons I should just ignore her tears and move on?
 No.